-You may find ants and white termites look alike, but several other pests in Arizona may appear like termites, even when they are not.
+Wood destroying insects come in many shapes.
+You may find ants and white termites look alike, but some other Arizona pests may appear like termites, even when they are not.
 You may need to understand a few essential aspects to differentiate between termites and ants, as this information may further help you make relevant decisions to deal with the infestation.
-In addition, research studies reveal that many other pests use wood as a food source or as their preferred place to live.
+In addition, research studies reveal that many other pests use wood as a food source or their preferred place to live.

 For those who live in Arizona and are interested in knowing about the different types of wood-destroying insects commonly found in Arizona, this article may be helpful for you.
 Here we have listed some of the most popular insects you may often find around or inside your house.